 Key Focus: Clean Streams

-- Introduction session to two classrooms (years 5 & 6), learning about where our water comes from (visual and interactive session), healthy stream vs unhealthy stream activity and watched a short film on how to identify macro-invertebrates to bring it all together.
+- Year 5-6 classes learn about where our water comes from (visual and interactive session), healthy stream vs unhealthy stream activities.

-- Identification of macroinvertebrates to help assess the stream health.
+- Collect and identify macroinvertebrates to help assess the stream health.

-- Students are presenting their findings back to their peers regularly using posters and slide presentations they have created.
-The presentations and information created by the students are regularly shared by the teacher with the parents using Seesaw.
+- Students presented their findings back to their peers regularly using posters and slide presentations they created.
+Presentations and information created by the students regularly shared by the teacher with parents using Seesaw.

-- Students also visited the stream in Otawa Reserve/Manoeka Rd (bush clad stream) and assessed its health.
+- Students also visited the stream in Otawa Reserve at Manoeka Rd (bush clad site) and assessed stream health.
 This stream is nicely shaded by native forest, providing cool, clear, fast moving water.
-A very healthy habitat for native invertebrates to thrive in.
+A very healthy habitat for native fish and invertebrates to thrive in.
 Results recorded.